Same-sex marriage in Massachusetts: Constitutional convention 2004

 At the end of March, after extended debate, and some tactical voting in which some legislators backed measures they would not ultimately support in order to prevent the adoption of an even stronger measure, the convention passed by a vote of 105–92 an amendment to ban same-sex marriage but allow civil unions.
 It also specified that civil unions should not be treated as marriages for federal purposes.
 The language adopted had Romney's support.
 One report described the process: "Tenuous and shifting coalitions held together in the final vote, despite a series of parliamentary moves by liberal lawmakers to stop anything from moving forward.
 In the end, an amendment that was disliked by the political right and the political left was approved because it was the only measure that could draw the support of a majority of lawmakers."
-The proposed amendment, if approved by a second constitutional convention in 2005, would be placed before the voters as a referendum in November 2006.
+The proposed amendment, if approved by a second constitutional convention in 2005, would have been placed before the voters as a referendum in November 2006.
 Romney believed the vote justified asking the SJC to stay its ruling requiring the issuance of marriage licenses to same-sex couples on May 17, but Attorney General Thomas Reilly said there was no legal basis for making that request.

 As the constitutional convention concluded its work on the amendment, some politicians announced plans to make the November 2004 elections a referendum on same-sex marriage.
 In Vermont, following the enactment of civil unions legislation in 2000, a large group of its supporters had been defeated.
 One political action committee announced plans to target legislative candidates who supported same-sex marriage, eight Republicans and two independents.
 Ronald Crews of the Massachusetts Family Institute estimated a possible shift of 10 to 15 seats against same-sex marriage.
 The elections resulted in shifts that consistently favored supporters of same-sex marriage rights.
-Carl Sciortino, a gay activist and first-time candidate, drew support from supporters of same-sex marriage, but ran largely on traditional issues like education, taxation, and health-care, and narrowly defeated a 16-year veteran and same-sex marriage opponent in the Democratic primary on September 14.
-Later that month, Speaker of the House Finneran resigned from the General Court to be replaced by Sal DiMasi, who backed same-sex marriage.
+Carl Sciortino, a gay activist and first-time candidate, drew support from supporters of same-sex marriage, but ran largely on traditional issues like education, taxation, and health care, and narrowly defeated a 16-year veteran and same-sex marriage opponent in the Democratic primary on September 14.
+Later that month, Speaker of the House Finneran resigned from the General Court to be replaced by Salvatore DiMasi, who backed same-sex marriage.
 Some candidates who backed a constitutional amendment did not make same-sex marriage a campaign issue as anticipated, but it proved critical in a few races.
 All 50 incumbents who opposed a constitutional amendment and faced challengers won re-election.
 Four supporters of Goodridge retired and successors with similar views replaced them.
 Five opponents of Goodridge retired and three of their successors were supporters of same-sex marriage.
 In special elections in the spring of 2005, three incumbents who supported a constitutional amendment lost to supporters of same-sex marriage.